Use the Python Pulsar client with Astra Streaming

 pulsarToken

-This is the token used for Pulsar cluster authentications.
+The token for Pulsar cluster authentication

 tenantName

-The name of your streaming tenant.
+The name of your streaming tenant

 namespace